Learning in Conjectural Stackelberg Games: Experiments

 \subsection{Leader's Dilemma}

 We consider here a Stackelberg game where two leaders should try to cooperate by getting close to a target set by the follower.
 The objective function for the leaders are:

 and for the follower:

 The leaders maximize their objective function, while the follower minimizes it, all variables are in the action space $[-2,2]$ and $K<-1$.
 It is easy to prove that the strategy $x_1=x_2$ for the leaders is a saddle point, thus they could obtain better payoffs by staying far from the target.
-In Fig.~\ref{fig:grad_x1_zonal} we check convergence speed of the algorithm: the leaders' gradient converges to 0 rather quickly for each class of conjectures, as we expected from our theoretical analysis.
+In Fig.~\ref{fig:grad_x1_zonal}\footnote{The labels in the plots refer to which type of conjecture is used: NN stands for neural network, with the number referring to the size of the hidden layer; for the quadratic conjecture, just `quadratic' refers to $\gamma = x^2$, while `quadratic$\_$11' is $\gamma = x^2 + x$.} we check convergence speed of the algorithm: the leaders' gradient converges to 0 rather quickly for each class of conjectures, as we expected from our theoretical analysis.
 Furthermore, in Fig.~\ref{fig:obj_x1_zonal} we plot the leaders' objective function at equilibrium: we can see that the \texttt{GD} stays trapped in the saddle point, the two leaders stay in the same position, obtaining 0 as reward; the \texttt{COSTAL} algorithm with the different conjectures instead, finds stable solutions that guarantee a reward larger than 0, beating the \texttt{GD}.
 Finally, in Fig.~\ref{fig:final_pos_zonal}, we plot the final solutions reached in each case.
 We infer that the conjectures allow the leaders to find an equilibrium which is at a distance from the target set by the follower, while the \texttt{GD} method cannot.
+We present more numerical results to give an intuition on why this happens in the Appendix.